GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 ### Sparse matrix IO

 The sparse matrix can be saved to a file using a method `save` (\ref TNL::Matrices::SparseMatrix::save) and restored with a method `load` (\ref TNL::Matrices::SparseMatrix::load).
-To print the matrix a method `print` (\ref TNL::Matrices::SparseMatrix::print) can be used.
+For printing the matrix, there is a method `print` (\ref TNL::Matrices::SparseMatrix::print) can be used.

 ### Sparse matrix view